Introduction

 plot(p_maxnet$General_consensus)

-#Predictions for each replicate from model 159
+#Predictions for each partition from model 192

-#Consensus across each replicate from model 159
+#Consensus across each partition from model 192

 For comparison, let’s predict the GLM model: